2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 {: .notice}

 ## Arrow Keys
-Example from [my Talon basic.py][] (equivalent in [Talon Community repository][] is [basic_keys.py](https://github.com/dwiel/talon_community/blob/master/misc/basic_keys.py)).
+Example from Starter Pack [basic.py][] (equivalent in [Talon Community repository][] is [basic_keys.py](https://github.com/dwiel/talon_community/blob/master/misc/basic_keys.py)).
 {: .notice--warning}
 Arrow keys are important for basic navigation and keyboard shortcuts.
 You will use them frequently enough that the commands should be simple, but bare "up", "down", etc. will be unintentionally triggered often.
-I recommend using a prefix, for example "go up", "go down", "go left", etc. If you cloned the [my Talon Configs][] or the [Talon Community repository][], these already have the prefix "go".
+I recommend using a prefix, for example "go up", "go down", "go left", etc. If you cloned the [Configs][] or the [Talon Community repository][], these already have the prefix "go".

 ## Modifiers
-Example from [my Talon basic.py][] (equivalent in [Talon Community repository][] is [basic_keys.py](https://github.com/dwiel/talon_community/blob/master/misc/basic_keys.py)).
+Example from Starter Pack [basic.py][] (equivalent in [Talon Community repository][] is [basic_keys.py](https://github.com/dwiel/talon_community/blob/master/misc/basic_keys.py)).
 {: .notice--warning}
 You can reference most modifiers using their key name, e.g. "control" for Control, "command" for Command.
 Because "shift" can be difficult to say, I recommend an alternative like "ship".
 Practice combining the modifier keys with the alphabet to use your favorite keyboard shortcuts.

 At this point, you should be able to hit all the common keys on the keyboard and have access to significant functionality on your computer using these keys and keyboard shortcuts.
-A majority of the commands I have in my Talon libraries are just easier to remember shorthands for using keyboard shortcuts.
+A majority of the commands I have in libraries are just easier to remember shorthands for using keyboard shortcuts.
 It's worth spending time familiarizing yourself with available keyboard shortcuts in your favorite applications and later making voice commands where it improves your workflow.

 **Example voice commands for keyboard shortcuts:**

-From [my Talon standard.py][]
+From Starter Pack [standard.py][]

 ```python
 "save": Key("cmd-s"),